hardkoded/puppeteer-sharp/README.md

 ## Prerequisites

-* As Puppeteer-Sharp is a NetStandard 2.0 library, the minimum platform versions are .NET Framework 4.6.1 and .NET Core 2.0.
-[Read more](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).
+* Puppeteer-Sharp comes in two flavors: a NetStandard 2.0 library for .NET Framework 4.6.1 and .NET Core 2.0 or greater. and a .NET 8 version.
 * If you have issues running Chrome on Linux, the Puppeteer repo has a [great troubleshooting guide](https://github.com/puppeteer/puppeteer/blob/master/docs/troubleshooting.md).
 * X-server is required on Linux.